 At work, your coworker is complaining because she got yelled at by the manager of the tech support department.
 She sent an e-mail to one of the tech support staff directly instead of going through the manager.
 You've been yelled at by this person in the past, so you have some experience dealing with him.
 But you don't want to say anything too bad about him.
-So you say:
+So you say this.

 Yeah, he's a real stickler for following the proper chain of command.

 A "stickler" is someone who insists that everyone follow the rules.
 You can express what kind of rules the stickler makes people follow with the phrases "stickler for ___" or "stickler when it comes to ___":